BillyWei01/Doodle/README.md

 Doodle's aar package is only 93K, much smaller than Glide/Fresco.

-Doodle is not depend on third-party libraries, not require annotations and confusion configuration, it's very easy to use.
+Doodle is not depend on third-party libraries, not require annotations , no need to configure proguard obfuscation.<br>
+In brief, It's easy to use.

 The functions implemented by Doodle include but are not limited to the following list: